Autoimmunity Unlocked

 A Busy, Adaptable Organ

-There are still many unknowns; we are still discovering functions and connections to diseases.
+There are still many unknowns; we keep discovering more microbiota functions and connections to diseases.

 Figure 3.2 - Normal microbiome functions and consequences of compromised function